Last updated: October 2, 2023

 Legal claims arising from drug testing

-Violation of any Tennessee law on drug test by the employer’s amount to misdemeanor.
-Any employer committed such petty crime can be subjected to fines.
-Furthermore, applicants and employees can claim legal right depending on certain conditions such as: how the test was conducted, who was tested, or how the test results were used.
-Below are few instances:
+Violation of any Tennessee law on a drug test by the employer amounts to a misdemeanor.
+Any employer who commits such a petty crime can be subjected to fines.
+Furthermore, applicants and employees can claim legal rights depending on certain conditions such as: how the test was conducted, who was tested, or how the test results were used.

-- Invasion of privacy: Although an employer is allowed under Rhode Island law to require an employee to undergo drug testing, if such an employer violates employee’s privacy by requiring that the employee provide a urine sample in the presence of others.
+- Invasion of privacy: Although an employer is allowed under Rhode Island law to require an employee to undergo drug testing such an employer violates employee’s privacy by requiring that the employee provide a urine sample in the presence of others.

-- Defamation: In a situation whereby an employer made publicly that the employee tested positive, and the employer is aware or had reason to know that the test result was negative, such an employer could be charge for defamation.
+- Defamation: In a situation whereby an employer made publicly that the employee tested positive, and the employer is aware or had reason to know that the test result was negative, such an employer could be defamation charge.

 Tennessee medicinal marijuana

-The state of Tennessee strictly prohibits the possession or using of marijuana in the state.
-However, in 2004 a law was passed by the state which allow critically ill, seizure patients to procure cannabis oil with contains fairly large amount of CBD and a very small amount of THC.
+The state of Tennessee strictly prohibits the possession or use of marijuana in the state.
+However, in 2004 a law was passed by the state that allow critically ill, seizure patients to procure cannabis oil which contains a fairly large amount of CBD and a very small amount of THC.
 This law was further modified in 2015 and 2016 by the Tennessee legislature.

 Tennessee recreational marijuana